US State Privacy Laws

 The Virginia Consumer Data Protection Act, signed March 2, 2021 and effective January 1, 2023, was the second comprehensive state privacy law and established the template that most subsequent states followed.
 Enforced exclusively by the Virginia Attorney General with a 30-day cure period.
 Applies to entities processing data of 100,000+ consumers or 25,000+ consumers where 50%+ of revenue comes from data sales.
 Standard consumer rights (access, correct, delete, portability, opt-out of sale/targeted advertising/profiling) with opt-in required for sensitive data.[4]
 In April 2026, the legislature enacted SB 338, prohibiting controllers from selling or offering for sale precise geolocation data.[43]

-Beyond the comprehensive law: Adult-content age verification — Virginia requires age verification for sites with a substantial portion of material harmful to minors (in force), though a 2026 age-assurance enforcement/rulemaking effort was temporarily blocked on First Amendment grounds.
-Social media — SB 854 imposes a default one-hour-per-day social-media limit for users under 16 absent parental consent (in force).
+Beyond the comprehensive law: Adult-content age verification: Virginia requires age verification for sites with a substantial portion of material harmful to minors (in force), though a 2026 age-assurance enforcement/rulemaking effort was temporarily blocked on First Amendment grounds.
+Social media: SB 854 imposes a default one-hour-per-day social-media limit for users under 16 absent parental consent (effective January 1, 2026 but preliminarily enjoined February 27, 2026 in NetChoice v.
+Jones; Virginia has appealed).
 No standalone app-store or VPN statute.
-Police surveillance tech — Virginia restricts police facial recognition via a warrant-audit-reporting law effective July 1, 2026, and requires warrants for drone surveillance and cell-site simulators.[50][51][54][55]
+Police surveillance tech: Virginia restricts police facial recognition via a warrant-audit-reporting law effective July 1, 2026, and requires warrants for drone surveillance and cell-site simulators.[50][51][54][55]

 Colorado – CPA